 - i.
 Generally Not Available in Non-Jury Cases.
 Absent good cause, the Court generally will not consider summary judgment motions in non-jury cases.
 If a party wishes to move for summary judgment in a non-jury case, that party should raise the issue in the parties' joint letter submitted before the status conference following the close of fact discovery. - ii.
 Local Rule 56.1 Statements.
-Pursuant to Local Civil Rule 56.1, a movant for summary judgment must file a statement of material undisputed facts ("56.1 Statement") and the opposing party must respond. - a.
+Pursuant to Local Civil Rule 56.1, the first party to move for summary judgment must file a statement of material undisputed facts ("56.1 Statement") and the opposing or cross-moving party must respond. - a.
 Organization of 56.1 Statements.
 The 56.1 Statement must be organized into numbered paragraphs, and each numbered paragraph must contain only one factual assertion.
-Each factual assertion must be supported by a citation to the portion(s) of the evidentiary record relied upon.
-The moving party shall provide all non-moving parties with a Microsoft Word version of the 56.1 Statement, so that they may incorporate their responses into a single document, as discussed below.
+Each factual assertion must be supported by a citation to the portion(s) of the evidentiary record relied upon to support the factual assertion.
+The moving party shall provide all opposing or cross-moving parties with a Microsoft Word version of the 56.1 Statement so that the opposing or cross-moving party may incorporate their responses into a single document, as discussed below.